tj-wells/coti-docker-method/README.md

 # 🐳 Which Docker image does this use?

-This repository uses a community-built Docker image since there is currently no official image.
+This repository uses a community-built Docker image (there is currently no official image).

-To ensure that the images are produced in a transparent way, the images are built publicly using Github Actions in [this repository](https://github.com/tomjwells/coti-node-images).
+To ensure that the images are trustable, the images are built publicly using Github Actions in [this repository](https://github.com/tomjwells/coti-node-images).
 The images are stored on <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub</a>.

 # Stay Coti